Itihaas (1987 film)

-Synopsis
+Plot

 Joginder Singh is an honest and dedicated Police Commissioner.
 He and his wife Sunaina have two sons, Vijay and Rakesh and a daughter Jyoti.
 One day, Rakesh arrests Kalicharan, henchman of underworld kingpin Alexander.
 He is disturbed when he learns of Kalicharan's release after his son's appeal.
-As if this was not enough, Alexander himself is trapped by police and the anger against Singh reaches its climax.
+As if this was not enough, Alexander himself is trapped by police, and the anger against Singh reaches its climax.
 Alexander goes free on bail and abducts and molests Jyoti.
 When Singh is informed by Kalicharan's son about the tragedy, he kills a man at the scene of tragedy thinking him to be responsible.